Endocrine Glands and Exocrine Glands

-Differentiation According to Site of Production
+Differentiation According to Ste of Production

-Hormones that are categorized according to where they are formed include glandular hormones, tissue hormones, neurosecretory hormones and mediator substances.
+Hormones that are categorized according to where they are formed include glandular hormones, tissue hormones, neurosecretory hormones, and mediator substances.

-Glandular and Tissue Hormones
+Glandular and tissue hormones

 Tissue hormones owe their name to the fact that they are produced in specialized tissue cells.
 They are transported to their target organ via diffusion (paracrine regulation).
 Site of production and site of action can be located very close to each other but can also be very far apart.
-An example for a tissue hormone is gastrin, a peptide hormone found in the gastrointestinal tract.
+An example of a tissue hormone is gastrin, a peptide hormone found in the gastrointestinal tract.

 Neurosecretory substances are, for example, the hormones of the hypothalamus.
 They are produced in specialized neurosecretory cells.
 The hormones are transported to their target organ via the bloodstream.